Folium Systems

 Explicit authority, narrow scope, audit logs, and human approval.

-Trust packet
+Trust guide

 Demo boundary